jsumners/hapi-marko/Readme.md

 ## Options

-The following options can be supplied as an options object to `server.views`:
+The following options can be supplied as an options object to the *hapi-mark* initialization function:

 * `compileMode` (string): `'sync'` is the only value currently supported and it is the default
 * `contentType` (string): the default is `text/html`
-* `context` (object): the default global context for all templates.
+* `context` (object): default global context for all templates.
 The default is `null`
 * `defaultExtension` (string): the extension for template files.
 The default is `.marko`
 * `encoding` (string): encoding to send to the client.
 The default is `utf8`
-* `path` (string) [required]: the location where template files are stored.
-  If `relativeTo` is not supplied, `path` should be an absolute location to the directory containing the template files
+* `templatesDir` (string) [required]: the location where template files are stored.
+It should be an absolute location to the directory containing the template files
-* `relativeTo` (string): if set, specifies an absolute file path to the directory containing template files.
-When set, all references to `path` will be relative to the value of `relativeTo`

-Wherever these options are override-able on routes as outlined in the regular [Hapi][hapi] documentation, so are the options for *hapi-marko*.
+**Note:** you must supply at least an object with `templatesDir` set.

 ## History